Nina Snaith: Career and research

 a trend that started with Montgomery's pair correlation conjecture.
 Keating's and Snaith's work extended works by Brian Conrey, Ghosh, and Gonek, also conjectural, based on number theoretic heuristics; Conrey, Farmer, Keating, Rubinstein, and Snaith later conjectured the lower terms in the asymptotics of the moments.
 Snaith's work appeared in her doctoral thesis Random Matrix Theory and zeta functions.

+Snaith is currently Professor of Mathematical Physics at the University of Bristol.

 Awards and honours

 In 2008, Snaith was awarded the London Mathematical Society's Whitehead Prize.